vertica/vertica-prometheus-exporter/documentation/tipsandtechniques.md

 ```

 ### PORT NUMBER in DOCKER
-As noted in the rEAD.md the port number the exporter listens on is registered with Prometheus.
+As noted in the README.md the port number the exporter listens on is registered with Prometheus.
 In a Docker environment you can use the Docker -p argument to assign an alternate port if desired.
 The exporter will still liste on 9968 internally but the container can listen on a different port as a Prometheus target.

 In the example below we've started the container telling it to proxy the internal port 9968 to external port 9970.
 ```
-[dbadmin@vertica-node ~]$ docker container run -d --name vexporter -p 9970:9968 -v /home/dbadmin/metrics:/bin/metrics -v /home/dbadmin/logfile:/bin/logfile vertica-prometheus-exporter
+[dbadmin@vertica-node ~]$ docker container run -d --name vpexporter -p 9970:9968 -v /home/dbadmin/metrics:/bin/metrics -v /home/dbadmin/logfile:/bin/logfile vertica-prometheus-exporter
 ```
 And this shows the docker container is proxying the port to 9970
 ```